IFL-CAMP/easy_handeye/easy_handeye/README.md

 hand-eye calibration from `visp_hand2eye_calibration` to provide a simple camera pose estimation package.
 Input is expected as transformations published in TF.

-If you're unfamiliar with Tsai's hand-eye calibration [1], it can be used in two ways:
+If you are unfamiliar with Tsai's hand-eye calibration [1], it can be used in two ways:

-- **eye-in-hand** -- To compute the static transform from a robot's end-effector to the optical frame of a camera.
-In this case, the camera is mounted on the end-effector, and you place the visual target so that it is fixed relative to the base of the rboot.
+- **eye-in-hand** -- To compute the static transform from a robot's end-effector to the e.g. optical frame of a camera.
+In this case, the camera is mounted on the end-effector, and you place the visual target so that it is fixed relative to the base of the robot.
 - **eye-on-base** -- To compute the static transform from a robot's base to the optical frame of a camera.
 In this case, the camera is mounted to the base of the robot (or kinematic chain), and you place the visual target so that it is